lxxxl123/mjt-maven/note/FW.md

 - rival
   - (n.) the man or company that compete with / opponent

+## roof

+- roof: the cover of the building
+- root: the part of plant that hold the plant firm in the ground

 ## rough

 - rough/rʌf/
   - (adj.) not even or smooth
   - (adj.) dangerous or violent (area)

 - roughly/rʌf'li/
   - (adv.) approximately
   - (adv.) without taking a lot of care to do
   - (adj.) in a violent or angry way

+- cough/kof/:
+  - (n.) a sound that is made when you cough
+  - (v.) to force air out of you lungs with a short , loud sound

 ## rotate